leep1000/Lee_Fujitsu/README.md

 👩🏼‍🎨 👩🏻‍🚀 🧑🏻‍🔬 🕵🏿

-Meet the amazing and diverse team of Artology - Lee Palmer, Carrie Shen, Hildigunnur Sigvaldadóttir and Katim Touray!
-We are from the UK, Iceland and Hong Kong, all currently embarking on a 16-week coding bootcamp at the School of Code, where we are honing our skills our skills to become full-stack software developers.
+Meet the amazing team of Artology - Lee Palmer, Carrie Shen, Hildigunnur Sigvaldadóttir and Katim Touray!
+We are from the UK, Iceland and Hong Kong, all currently embarking on a 16-week coding bootcamp at the School of Code, where we are honing our skills to become full-stack software developers.
 With a passion for teamwork and a hunger for knowledge, Artology is sailing full speed ahead into the world of wonders!